The Language of the Horse

 "A good horse trainer can get a horse to do what he wants him to do.
 A great horse trainer can get a horse to want to do it" - Monty Roberts.

-All horses and ponies are individuals.
-They have different personalities, abilities and levels of sensitivity much like humans do, but they only have 2 goals in life: one is to survive and the other is to reproduce.
-It is because of these 2 goals that a language exists.
+As you know all horses and ponies are individuals.
+They have different personalities, abilities and levels of sensitivity much like humans do, but despite this they only have 2 goals in life: one is to survive and the other is to reproduce.
+It is because of these 2 goals that a language exists between them.

 'The Language Equus'.

-Monty describes the horses' language as 'The Language Equus'.
+Monty Roberts has spent his lifetime studying horses and describes the horses' language/communication system as 'The Language Equus'.
 It is a silent language that is based almost entirely on body language; a language of gestures.
-Monty found through his years of work with horses,a way of interpreting the horses' body language and how to use his body to reply.
-He also found that not only was their language highly effective but it was also predictable and discernible.
+Monty found through his years of work with horses, a way of interpreting the horses' body language and how we can successfully mimic these subtle gestures and use our bodies to effectively reply.

 I can remember one particular holiday abroad when I ended up travelling through a country where I didn't speak the language.
 I can honestly say that it was one of the most frustrating experiences of my life.
 I was in my early twenties, alone, lost and unable to communicate verbally with anyone.
 I felt feelings of panic and frustration and amongst many tears I just kept hopefully asking strangers "excuse me, but do you speak English?"